 The Company's Bylaws provide that, in addition to any other applicable requirements, for any nomination of a director or other business to be properly brought before an annual meeting by a shareholder, the shareholder must provide written notice to the Company at least 90 but not more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-For the 2017 annual meeting, notice must be delivered to the Corporate Secretary no later than February 17, 2017.
+For the 2020 annual meeting of shareholders, notice must be delivered to the Corporate Secretary no later than March 16, 2020.
 The notification must contain certain information as provided in the Company's Bylaws.
 Any proposed nomination or business not in compliance with the requirements of the Company's Bylaws shall be disregarded.
 A copy of the Company's Bylaws is available at www.vnbcorp.com in the "Corporate Overview" section under "Governance Documents."
 A copy may also be requested by contacting the Corporate Secretary at the address below.

-In order for a shareholder proposal to be considered for inclusion in the Company's proxy materials relating to its 2017 Annual Meeting of Shareholder pursuant to applicable Securities and Exchange Commission rules, it must be received by the Company no later than December 14, 2016.
+In order for a shareholder proposal to be considered for inclusion in the Company's proxy materials relating to its 2020 annual meeting of shareholders pursuant to applicable Securities and Exchange Commission rules, it must be received by the Company no later than January 2, 2020.